 There are three product series in this line and the first is the most bought

-There’s isn’t much aesthetic difference between the D3 stainless-steel and the D3 Compact line.
-The Comact line is a “modernized” version of the classic stainless-steel line.
+There’s isn’t much aesthetic difference between the D3 stainless steel and the D3 Compact line.
+The Comact line is a “modernized” version of the classic stainless steel line.
 These pieces are designed to be stacked over each other.
 Perhaps suggesting that they’re built for the contemporary kitchen where cupboard real estate is valuable.
-Pieces in the D3 stainless-steel line come with straight handles but those in the compact series come with curved handles.
+Pieces in the D3 stainless steel line come with straight handles but those in the compact series come with curved handles.
 There are only 6 products in the D3 compact line but you’ll find them valuable if storage space is the biggest consideration.

-Product variations in the D5 line
+Product variations in the All-clad D5 line

 This is arguably the most beautiful set from All clad.
 The matte exterior will surely draw in compliments from guests if they happen to get into your kitchen.
-A few forum users argue out that the dull matte exterior is better at hiding scratches than a polished surface.
+A few forum users argue out that the dull matte exterior is better at hiding scratches than a polished stainless steel surface.
 I’ve been using polished cookware all my life and I know that those unsightly scratches come off with steel wool (and some elbow grease).
 As long as you take good care of your cookware, it won’t lose its shiny, gorgeous exterior.
-There are 26 brushed exterior D5 products and among them are 5 to 15 piece sets.
+There are 26 D5 brushed stainless exterior products and among them are 5 to 15 piece sets.
 You can get individual pieces too

 It’s basically the same cookware as with the brushed line except that it has a polished stainless steel exterior instead.
 There are 33 individual pieces and you can’t be them as a set either.
 If you need a set, you’ll have to order the individual pieces separately.
 Individual pieces are often pricier than getting the whole set but there’s room for customization.
 If you don’t want a fish frying pan, don’t get one.
-From what I think, the D5 polished line is meant for customers that want to experience the advantages of 5-ply cookware without having to own the whole set.
-Perhaps you may get a 5-ply stockpot and get a few D3 stainless-steel pans instead as they tend to heat up faster.
+From what I think, the All-clad D5 polished line is meant for customers that want to experience the advantages of 5-ply cookware without having to own the whole set.
+Perhaps you may get a 5-ply stockpot and get a few D3 stainless steel pans instead as they tend to heat up faster.

-The D3 or the D5, both are hefty investments.
+The D3 or the all-clad D5, both are hefty investments.
 It’s more of a financial choice.
 Would you rather get high-quality cookware that has a lifetime warranty or spend more, in the long run, buying different sets over the years?
 With their lifetime warranty, you’re sure that You’ll be saving money by getting All clad cookware.